AckerlyXu/heima/articles/active-directory/active-directory-licensing-directory-independence.md

 ## Add an Azure AD directory
 To add an Azure AD directory in the Azure Classic Management Portal, select the Azure Active Directory extension on the left and tap **Add**.

-> [AZURE.NOTE]
+> [!NOTE]
 > Unlike other Azure resources, your directories are not child resources of an Azure subscription.
 If you cancel or allow your Azure subscription to expire, you can still access your directory data using Azure PowerShell, the Azure Graph API, or other interfaces such as the Office 365 Admin Center.
 You can also associate another subscription with the directory.
 >
 >

 ## Next steps
-For a broad overview of Azure AD licensing issues and best practices, see [What is Azure Active Directory licensing?](/documentation/articles/active-directory-licensing-what-is/).
+For a broad overview of Azure AD licensing issues and best practices, see [What is Azure Active Directory licensing?](./active-directory-licensing-what-is.md).